Nostalgic Vintage Photos That Define The 1970s

 Punk fashion designers pose on Staple Street in Tribeca, N.Y, 1977

 The 1970s in New York City gave rise to punk rock, a vibrant music scene filled with fast songs full of aggression and the need to pop off like a shaken up bottle of soda.
-The Ramones and the New York Dolls were the soundtrack to the city, and fashion designers inspired by the music they heard on every corner created clothes to match the way the music made them feel.
-Punk designers at the time wanted to express their freakish authenticity which led them to creating designs that looking nothing like the bell bottoms that every other square bought at the mall.
+The Ramones and the New York Dolls were the soundtracks of the city, and fashion designers inspired by the music they heard on every corner created clothes to match the way the music made them feel.
+Punk designers at the time wanted to express their freakish authenticity which led them to create designs that looked nothing like the bell bottoms that every other square bought at the mall.
 They made use of vibrant colors, wild designs, and even ideas held over from the space age.

 Stop the presses, we may have found the coolest guy of the 1970s

-Take a look at those tattooed hands, that was something people saw on an everyday basis in the ‘70s.
-Every where you look today you’re likely to see someone with tattoos, maybe it’s you, maybe it’s your boss, but tattoos have only become a part of every day life since the 1970s.
-At that time more and more people started showing off their ink.
-Janis Joplin was one of the first rock stars to show off their tattoos, and she was quickly followed members of the art world getting inked up as well.
+Take a look at those tattooed hands!
+That was something people saw on an everyday basis in the ‘70s.
+Every where you look today you’re likely to see someone with tattoos.
+Maybe it’s you, maybe it’s your boss, but tattoos have only become a part of every day life since the 1970s.
+At that time, more and more people started showing off their ink.
+Janis Joplin was one of the first rock stars to show off their tattoos, and she was quickly followed by members of the art world getting inked up as well.
 What was once a space for tattoo artists who specifically worked on sailors and marines, was soon filled by people with a fine art background which changed the game completely.

 We call this look "mountain man meets librarian"

 Today when you go camping there are hundreds of modern ways to stay warm and fed while crashing in the woods.
-There are ways to charge your phone and cook your favorite meal, but that wasn’t as easy back in the ‘70s.
-People had to know how to chop wood, start a fire, and most importantly set up a place to sleep.
+While you can charge your phone and cook your favorite meal, it wasn’t as easy back in the ‘70s.
+People had to know how to chop wood, start a fire, and most importantly, set up a place to sleep.
 If you couldn’t do that then you were out of luck.
-Without someone like this guy in your crew the best you could hope for was sleeping on the ground under the stars.
-This fellow obviously knows what he’s doing, look at the way he’s gripping that axe, look at all that wood.
+Without someone like this guy in your crew, the best you could hope for was sleeping on the ground under the stars.
+This fellow obviously knows what he’s doing.
+Look at the way he’s gripping that axe.
+Look at all that wood!
 This fellow definitely knows what he’s doing.